noquark/wormholes/README.md

 <br />

 ### Features

 - **Reliable** - Creating shortlinks is fast, fail safe and collisions free.
-- **Extensible** - Redis and PostgresSQL are supported, more to be added.
 - **Configurable** - Configurable via yaml, cli flags and environment variables.
 - **Ready to use** - Just pull the docker image and run with desired database and config.